What date can I move into my residence hall room?

-No, all students reside on the Alfred Campus and are housed in one of the 13 residence halls on campus.
+No, all students reside on the Alfred campus and are housed in one of the 14 residence halls on campus.

 Is there special housing for first year students?

-First year students can choose to live anywhere on campus, except the townhouses.
-All residence halls are usually made up of a mix of first year and returning students.
-Also, Burdick Hall will house only first year students.
+First-year students can choose to live anywhere on campus, except the Townhouses and MacKenzie Commons.
+All residence halls are usually made up of a mix of first-year and returning students.
+Also, Braddon Hall and Burdick Hall will house only first-year students.